 What Causes It?

 PID occurs when bacteria from the vagina or cervix infiltrate the normally sterile pelvic organs.
-PID is most commonly cause by sexually transmitted diseases (STDs), such as chlamydia trachomatis and Neisseria gonorrhoeae.
+PID is most commonly caused by sexually transmitted diseases (STDs), such as chlamydia trachomatis and Neisseria gonorrhoeae.

 People with the following conditions or characteristics are at risk for developing PID: